 “YOUR FEAR BECOMES YOU”

 We can run, but we can’t hide from our fears.
 Neither can characters in books.
 Writers won’t let them.
-Thus, I decided, to better acquaint you with several character in MALICIOUS MISCHIEF, 1st in the Rylie Keyes romantic mystery series, I would share what scares the heck out of them.
+Thus, I decided, to better acquaint you with several characters in MALICIOUS MISCHIEF, 1st in the Rylie Keyes romantic mystery series, I would share what scares the heck out of them. ~ Marianne Harden

 RYLIE KEYES: Rylie faints at the sight of blood.
 Bam!
 She’s out cold.
 I had fun with this phobia.
 I hope you’ll agree once you read the hilarious, but tragic disaster I wreaked on her.